Use the blockchain for cheaper, faster and simply better identity verification.

 - A way of profiting from or recouping the costs of previously verified information, plus getting the same advantages as service providers where needed.

-Once a user’s verified info is safely held on the Civic platform:
+Once a user’s verified info is safely held on the Civic platform, the following process appears to follow:

 - Organizations request customer ID.
 This sends a custom QR code to that user’s civic app.